liuhaidong/spring-in-action/eureka-client-feign/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.arkdex.springinaction.eureka-server' is invalid and this project uses 'com.arkdex.springinaction.eurekaclient' instead.
+* The original package name 'com.arkdex.springinaction.eureka-server' is invalid and this project uses 'com.arkdex.springinaction.eurekazuul' instead.

 # Getting Started